bredelings/BAli-Phy/README.md

 Install
 -------

 If you just want to install bali-phy, please visit the [release page](http://www.bali-phy.org/download.php).
-If you want to compile BAli-phy from source, the quick start instructions are below.
+If you want to compile BAli-phy from source, the quick-start instructions are below.

 Compiling
 ---------

 You will need a C++ compiler that understands C++23.
- * gcc 12 (or higher) works
+ * gcc 13 (or higher) works
  * clang 18 (or higher) works
  * XCode 15 (or higher) works